 Series I: Subject Files, 1981-1997, 1.8 linear feet.
-The series contains material kept in an alphabetical subject file on various topics referred to or collected throughout the course of business.
+Alphabetical subject files on topics referred to or collected throughout the course of business.

 Series II: Conference Proceedings, 1982-1998, 2.6 linear feet.
-The series contains conference proceedings from some of the industry's first conferences, including Scan-Tech Europe.
+Conference proceedings from the industry's first conferences, including Scan-Tech Europe.

-Series III: Standards & Specifications, 1981-1995, 2 linear inches.
-The series contains various standards used in the course of business.
+Series III: Standards and Specifications, 1981-1995, 2 linear inches.
+Standards used in the course of business.

 Series IV: White Papers, 1982-1996, 3 linear inches.
-The series contains technical papers collected during the course of business and those distributed during conferences, seminars and workshops.
+Technical papers collected during the course of business and those distributed during conferences, seminars and workshops.

 Series V: Corporate Publications, 1980-1993, 1.3 linear feet.
-The series contains various corporate publications created as in-house and out-house training and informational tools; the majority are from Symbol Technologies, Inc.
+Corporate publications created as in-house and out-house training and informational tools; the majority are from Symbol Technologies, Inc.

 Series VI: Periodicals, 1988-1997, 4 linear inches.
 The series contains significant issues of major trade magazines collected over the years; the majority of the magazines deal with trade shows.

 Series VII: Books, 1979-1993, 6 linear inches.
-The series contains trade and corporate published volumes on various bar coding topics.
+Trade and corporate published volumes on bar coding topics.

 Series VIII: Video Recordings, 1987-1990, 1 linear foot.
-The series contains video recordings of various AIDC related topics some of which are in the European PAL recording format.
-The recording are of use to researchers interested in early trade applications of AIDC technology.
+Video recordings of various AIDC topics some of which are in the European PAL recording format.

-Series IX: Audio Recordings, 1990, 1 Audio Cassette Recording Tape.
-The series contains a audio recording of a speech given by the Symbol Technologies founder and CEO.
-In addition, audio backups are included within this series.
+Series IX: Audio Recordings, 1990, 1 audiocassette recording tape.
+Audio recording of a speech given by the Symbol Technologies' founder and CEO.
+In addition.

 Series X: Artifacts/Equipment, 1977-1986, 1.3 linear feet.
-The series contains artifacts, equipment and clothing related to the bar code industry, including an extensive collection of ID tags.
+Artifacts, equipment and clothing related to the bar code industry, including an extensive collection of ID tags.